ScottLogic/blog/_posts/2023-12-22-neural-net-basics.md

 ---
-title: 'Neural Network Basics'
+title: 'The basics of the Layered Neural Network'
-date: 2023-12-19 10:36:00 Z
+date: 2023-12-22 10:36:00 Z
 categories:
-- Neural Networks
+- Artificial Intelligence
 tags:
+- Artificial Intelligence
+- AI
 - Neural Networks
-- AI
-summary: Many of us love a good podcast so I reached out to our project team to see what they were listening to in the tech and sustainability space.
-Here are their recommendations
+summary: A simple introduction into the basics and mathematics of a layered neural network
 author: lvincent
-image: "/uploads/DiffEdit%20TN.png"
 ---

 <script type="text/javascript" async